Mr Omar Tillo

 At Centre for Surgery, laser stretch mark removal is performed using Fotona’s SP Dynamis laser.

-This is a handheld device which uses Nd:YAG laser energy to specifically target stretch marks, penetrating the skin and leaving surrounding tissue undamaged.
+Laser stretch mark removal is performed using a handheld laser device.
+This uses Nd:YAG laser energy to specifically target stretch marks, penetrating the skin and leaving surrounding tissue undamaged.
+Over time, this minimises the appearance of stretch marks.

 As this is a handheld device which targets precise areas, you will be able to have this treatment anywhere that stretch marks appear.
 This includes the buttocks, chest, breasts, abdomen, thighs, arms, and the back.